BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Introduction

 Beyond the core algorithm and kernel implementation, we develop two key techniques to enhance \algname{}'s deployment and performance.
 First, we propose an automated calibration procedure that determines optimal thresholds for any target sparsity level.
 Our calibration reveals a robust inverse relationship $\lambda = a/L$ between threshold and context length $L$, enabling reliable deployment across diverse scenarios without manual tuning.
 Second, we explore sparsity-aware training as a natural extension, showing that models can be trained to be inherently more robust to sparse attention patterns.
 This training approach further pushes the accuracy-sparsity frontier, enabling even higher sparsity levels with minimal loss in accuracy.

 Our contributions include:

-\begin{enumerate}[nosep, leftmargin=*] \item A drop-in method with no pre-computation overhead and no proxy scores, achieving minimal accuracy loss. \item Automated hyperparameter selection and sparsity-aware training for robust, flexible, and extensible deployment. \item Optimized FlashAttention-based CUDA kernels for both prefill and decode, with high performance. \end{enumerate}
+\begin{enumerate}[nosep, leftmargin=*] \item The \algname{} algorithm, a drop-in method with no pre-computation overhead and no proxy scores, achieving minimal accuracy loss. \item Automated hyperparameter selection and sparsity-aware training for robust, flexible, and extensible deployment. \item Optimized CUDA kernels implementing \algname{} for both prefill and decode, available in TensorRT-LLM\footnote{GPU kernels and inference framework support can be found at https://github.com/NVIDIA/TensorRT-LLM} and FlashInfer. \end{enumerate}